casoe/fhem-signal-docker/README.md

 Updates for libsignal_jni.so here: https://github.com/exquo/signal-libs-build/releases

-An original fhem/fhem-docker image is used as a foundation, see the documentation at https://github.com/fhem/fhem-docker/ .
+An original fhem/fhem-minimal-docker image is used as a foundation, see the documentation at https://github.com/fhem/fhem-docker/ .

-## Usage
+## Build and push the container to github container registry (ghcr.io)

+* clone files
+* cd into this directory
+* docker build -t fhem-minimal-signal-docker:1.0 .
+* echo $CR_PAT | docker login ghcr.io -u casoe@gmx.de --password-stdin
+* docker push ghcr.io/casoe/fhem-minimal-signal-docker

+## Build locally and test the container with minimal configuration

 * clone files
 * cd into this directory